Managing Panther Content via Github Actions

 PANTHER_API_HOST

-on line51
+on line47

-to your Panther Instance's public GraphQL URL by replacing<your-panther>
+with your Panther instance's public GraphQL URL.AWS_DEFAULT_REGION

 This will run the tests you have created on your detections and then upload all your Panther content (Lookup Tables, Data Models, and detections) if they passed.